techzinefair/techzinefair.github.io/_posts/2018-11-27-in-conversation-with-wren-mcdonald.md

 ![Wren McDonald](/assets/images/blog/wrenmcdonald1.jpg)
 >An illustration of Wren McDonald drawing by Wren McDonald.
 Image description: A cartoon of a boyishly looking person hunched over a drafter’s desk with a backpack on.
 The person is drawing a smiley face sticking its tongue out.
 There is also a mechanical cord attached to the back of the person’s head.

 I interviewed illustrator and cartoonist [Wren McDonald](https://wrenmcdonald.com/).
-Not only has Wren’s work been featured in publications such as the New York Times, Wired and Boom!
+Not only has Wren’s work been featured in publications such as _the New York Times_, _Wired_ and Boom!
 Studios, but Wren is also preceded by a long line of artists engaged in the cyberpunk genre, from Paul Verhoeven to Katsuhiro Otomo.
 Wren will be a vendor at the first ever New York Tech Zine Fair on Dec.
 1 from 12-7 p.m. at the School for Poetic Computation.

 ---

 ***Tell me a little bit about yourself—what’s going on in your world?***

 Wren: My name is Wren McDonald.
 I’m a cartoonist and illustrator.
 I make comics, mostly science fiction comics leaning towards cyberpunk.
 I have a graphic novel called [SP4RX](https://nobrow.net/shop/sp4rx/) published by Nobrow which came out about a year and a half ago.
 I also self publish a lot of my own mini comics and zines that revolve around the same subject matter.
-I also do a lot of  editorial illustrations for magazines and newspapers such as the New York Times and New Yorker.
+I also do a lot of  editorial illustrations for magazines and newspapers such as _the New York Times_ and _New Yorker_.

 ***You mentioned a lot of your work has a cyberpunk, and I kind of get this tech-dystopian, hacker feel to it.
 Do you identify as a hacker or programmer?***